Second Sino-Japanese War: 1942–1943: Allied entry

+Embargoes

 Japan had expected to extract economic benefits of its invasions of China and elsewhere, including in the form of fuel and raw material resources.
 As Japanese aggression continued, however, the United States responded with trade embargoes on various goods, including oil and petroleum (beginning December 1939) and scrap iron and munitions (beginning July 1940).
 The United States demanded that Japan withdraw from China and also refused to recognize Japan's occupations of the Indochinese countries.
 In spring 1941, trade negotiations between the United States and Japan failed.
 In July 1941, the United States froze Japanese financial assets and obtained Dutch and British agreements to also cut those countries' oil exports to Japan.
-This in turn prompted the Japanese decision to attack Pearl Harbor.
+This in turn prompted the Japanese decision to attack Pearl Harbor in December 1941.

+The United States embargoed Japan in 1940, depriving it of shipments of oil and various other resources necessary to continue the war in China.
+This pressure, which was intended to disparage a continuation of the war and bring Japan into negotiation, resulted in the Attack on Pearl Harbor in Hawaii and Japan's drive south to procure from the resource-rich European colonies in Southeast Asia by force the resources which the United States had denied to them.
 Following the attack on Pearl Harbor, the United States declared war against Japan, and within days China joined the Allies in formal declaration of war against Japan, Germany and Italy.
 As the Western Allies entered the war against Japan, the Sino-Japanese War would become part of a greater conflict, the Pacific theatre of World War II.
-Japan's military action against the United States also restrained its capacity to conduct further offensive operations in China.
+Japan's military action against the United States also restrained its capacity to conduct further offensive operations in China, although it had seized British Hong Kong in December 1941.